Installation instructions¶

 The library is using Check framework for the unit tests and Cmake project for the build.
 We recommend installing both software packages, however it is not obligatory, you may skip the relevant parts if you’re not going to develop or test the library.

-Installation of PyPTV (the GUI, including liboptv) called PyPTV¶
+Installation of PyPTV GUI including liboptv¶

-python -m pip install --upgrade pip
+python -m pip install pyptv --index-url https://pypi.fury.io/pyptv --extra-index-url https://pypi.org/simple

-pip install numpy
+pip install pyptv

-pip install pyptv --index-url https://pypi.fury.io/pyptv --extra-index-url https://pypi.org/simple
+if the last command fails, try: pip install pyptv –index-url https://pypi.fury.io/pyptv –extra-index-url https://pypi.org/simple

 Use our test case folder to see PyPTV in action like in video tutorials¶